Nonreciprocal routing induced by chirality in an atom-dimer waveguide-QED system: Introduction

+In this work we study nonreciprocal routing of photons in a waveguide-QED system in which two coupled two-level atoms (TLAs) are chirally coupled to two one-dimensional infinite waveguides.
+This dual-waveguide dual-atom configuration constitutes a four-port system, enabling multipath routing and expanding beyond the limitations of singlewaveguide setups.
+Compared with single-atom routers, the dual-atom scheme introduces dipole-dipole coupling as a different controllable element.
+Moreover, our motivation is to investigate the fundamental physical mechanisms of single-photon routing by analyzing the energy spectrum, symmetry, interactions, and coupling structure.
+To clarify these inherent parameter dependences, we focus on the stationary scattering in this system.

-In this work, we study nonreciprocal routing of photons in a waveguide-QED system in which two coupled two-level atoms (TLAs) are chirally coupled to two one-dimensional infinite waveguides.
-We adopt the real-space method to obtain the exact analytical expressions of the single-photon scattering amplitudes in both the Markovian and non-Markovian regimes.
-The results show that the scattering amplitudes of the single-photon depend on the phase shift between the coupling points, the coupling strength between the two TLAs, and the coupling strength between the TLAs and the waveguides.
+Concretely, we adopt the real-space method to obtain the exact analytical expressions of the single-photon scattering amplitudes in both the Markovian and non-Markovian regimes.
+The results show that the scattering amplitudes of the single photon depend on the phase shift between the coupling points, the coupling strength between the two TLAs, and the coupling strength between the TLAs and the waveguides.
 In the Markovian regime, the phase shift is independent of the incident energy.
-We also find that the single-photon scattering is nonreciprocal in the chiral coupling case.
+We also find that the single-photon scattering is nonreciprocal in the chiral-coupling case.
 In order to achieve a perfect single-photon routing, we further investigate the dependence of the scattering behavior on the chiral condition and the dipole coupling strength between the two TLAs.
 In the non-Markovian regime, we find that the scattering spectra exhibit richer structures, with multiple peaks and staggered dips, which are caused by quantum interference.
-In addition, we find that the non-Markovian effect can enhance the nonreciprocity of single-photon scattering in the chiral coupling case.
-More interestingly, the present system does not need to satisfy the ideal chiral coupling condition to realize a nonreciprocal routing.
+In addition, we find that the non-Markovian effect can enhance the nonreciprocity of single-photon scattering in the chiral-coupling case.
+More interestingly, the present system does not need to satisfy the ideal chiral-coupling condition to realize a nonreciprocal routing.